ipspace/netlab/docs/dev/config/initial.md

 {% endif %}
 ```

-If your device does not accept interface addresses in CIDR format, use **ipaddr** filter to generate the desired address format.
+When your device does not accept interface addresses in CIDR format, use the **ipaddr** filter to generate the desired address format.
 Cisco IOS example:

 ```
 interface {{ loopback.ifname }